ErpNetDocs/tech/modules/applications/rental/index.md

 > **Lease Contract --> Transaction (Deliver), Transaction (Receive), Sales Order (Rent), Sales Order (Consumable)**

 Upon release, the lease contract will lead to the simultaneous generation of a transaction (deliver) protocol, a transaction (receive) protocol, a sales order accounting for the rent, and a sales order accounting for the consumable(s).

+> [!TIP]
+> Like all other ERP.net modules, Rental allows you to set up a personalized document flow that meets the individual needs of your business or organization.

 ### Rent Lease Contracts Navigator